farcasterxyz/docs/docs/learn/architecture/contracts.md

 ### Storage Registry

-The Storage Registry lets account rent [storage](../what-is-farcaster/messages.md#storage) by making a payment in Ethereum.
+The Storage Registry lets accounts rent [storage](../what-is-farcaster/messages.md#storage) by making a payment in Ethereum.
 The storage prices are set by admins in USD and converted to ETH using a Chainlink oracle.
 The price increases or decreases based on supply and demand.

 ### Key Registry

-They Key Registry lets accounts issue keys to apps, so that they can publish messages on its behalf.
+They Key Registry lets accounts issue keys to apps, so that they can publish messages on their behalf.
 Keys can be added or removed at any time.
 To add a key, an account must submit the public key of an EdDSA key pair along with a requestor signature.
 The requestor can be the account itself or an app that wants to operate on its behalf.

 ## Deployments